COSTINC/ComputationalTools/README.md

 This repository lists the computational tools developed by COST INC (http://inc-cost.eu/) members for data analysis and modeling in the context of 4D Genomics.

 This summary table enumerates (non-exhaustively) the tasks performed by the different tools:
-- **Hi-C generation**: functions to treat Hi-C raw data to generate Hi-C matrices
+- **Hi-C generation**: functions to treat Hi-C raw data to generate Hi-C matrices or to import already processed Hi-C data
 - **Hi-C analysis**: functions to analyze Hi-C data to infer/compare compartments, TADs, structural motifs, etc.
 - **Hi-C visualization**: functions to visualize Hi-C data
 - **Image analysis**: functions to treat and analyse images or movies from microscopy